-Sharlene is a producer, director, writer and was host for MTV News Canada.
-She also created and produced SHARLENE VS , an MTV travel series that took viewers beyond where the tourists go.
+Sharlene is a producer, director, writer, and was a host for MTV News Canada.
+After launching the MTV network in Canada, Sharlene had the special opportunity (and a dream come true!) to also bring MTV News to the country as the show's first Reporter/Producer, paving the way for more young women of color on-screen.
+She also created and produced the oh-so fun SHARLENE VS, an MTV travel series that took viewers to the most exciting cities in the world right alongside their favorite artists.
 Her nomadic spirit is rooted deep in her blood; Sharlene is a first generation Hakka-Canadian.
-Clearly she has accomplished so much in her life already but it is what she describes as her passion that impresses us even more.
+She has accomplished so much in her life already but it is what she describes as her passion that impresses us even more.
 Sharlene searches out and creates original video content to tell untold stories.
-She also happens to be one of the nicest, most encouraging, and genuinely supportive women you could meet.
-I mean, she interviewed Adele for cryin out loud.
+She also happens to be one of the nicest, most encouraging, and genuinely supportive woman you could meet.
+I mean, she interviewed Adele for cryin' out loud.
 ADELE!!!

 Soma & Ulte: Can you tell us all who you are?